pandoc/lua-filters/README.md

 To learn about lua filters, see the [documentation](http://pandoc.org/lua-filters.html).

-Each filter goes in its own subdirectory of the `filters` directory.
+Each filter goes in its own subdirectory.
 Each subdirectory contains:

 - the filter itself (e.g. `wordcount.lua`)
 - a `README.md` describing the use of the filter